GreenFlag31/pdf-to-image-generator/README.md

 async convert();

 /**
- * Get total size of the PNG in Mb on disk after conversion.
+ * Get the total size of the PNG in Mb on disk after conversion.
  * @returns Promise<number>
  */
 async getTotalSizeOnDisk();